LauraHilliger/passbolt-help/_03-using-passbolt/account-basics.md

 * The file extension

 Please note that if your file size and picture quality are heavy you may be unable to upload your picture

+#Managing your favourites
+Saving favorite passwords is easy.
+1. While logged in, click passwords in the upper left.
+2. With *All items* selected, click on the star next to the passwords you want to favorite.
+The star will turn red.
+3. Click on Favorite to see the passwords you have marked.
+4. Just click the star again to unfavorite a password.
+The star will become grey when unfavorited.